The impact of gas accretion and AGN feedback on the scatter of the mass-metallicity relation: Summary of observations and discussion

-\item At higher stellar masses, our observations support the prediction from the IllustrisTNG and EAGLE simulations \citep{derossi17,torrey19,vanloon21} that it is no longer gas accretion that drives the scatter of the MZR, but rather AGN feedback.
-In our sample of LINERs, we indeed find a correlation between the Eddington ratio and MZR offset, with galaxies with the most/least active black holes having the lowest/highest metallicities.
+\item At higher stellar masses, our observations support the prediction from various simulations such as the IllustrisTNG and EAGLE simulations \citep{derossi17,torrey19,vanloon21} that it is no longer gas accretion that drives the scatter of the MZR, but rather AGN feedback.
+In our sample of LINERs, we indeed find a correlation between the Eddington ratio and MZR offset, with galaxies with the most active black holes having the lowest metallicities.
+However, the reverse was not shown to be the case for galaxies with the highest metallicities.
 While we applied a correction to the metallicity measurements to extend their range of applicability into the regime of LINERs, this result should be revisited in the future with alternative metallicity calibrations that are even more robust to the presence of AGN activity. \end{itemize}

-There is abundant evidence that gas mass is the observable that best explains the scatter of the MZR, at least at low stellar masses (\mstar$<10^{10.5}$\msun) and in comparison to other parameters such as SFR.
+There is abundant evidence that gas mass is the observable that most closely correlates with the scatter of the MZR, at least at low stellar masses (\mstar$<10^{10.5}$\msun) and in comparison to other parameters such as SFR.
 This has been observed in the nearby universe using HI- and CO-derived gas masses \citep[e.g.][]{hughes13,bothwell13,bothwell16,brown18}, and now in this work using optically-derived cold gas masses \citep[see also][]{scholte23}.
 Differences in gas accretion rate are most often invoked to explain this observation, with high (low) gas accretion rate resulting in high (low) gas fraction and decreased (increased) gas-phase metallicity, since the inflowing gas is assumed to be more metal-poor than the ISM.
 This scenario is supported by simulations and analytic models, but as of yet very little observational evidence has been provided for it, given the considerable challenge of directly measuring gas accretion rates onto galaxies.

 In this study, we showed that at fixed stellar mass, galaxies with the highest (lowest) metallicities are found in dark matter halos that are more (less) massive than average.
 Above a threshold mass of $M_h \sim 10^{12}$\msun, simulations show that the rate of gas accretion onto {\em galaxies} (as opposed as into the halo) decreases, the more massive the halo is \citep{vandevoort11}.
 Under this premise, our observation that the most metal-rich galaxies are found in more massive dark matter halos fully supports the idea that these galaxies have lower accretion rates, leaving them with both lower gas masses and higher metallicities, as observed.
 Recently, \citet{donnan22} tackled a similar question and report that galaxies closest to nodes in the cosmic web tend to have higher metallicities than average, due to the reduction in low-metallicity gas accretion.
 They find that their result persists even after controlling for halo mass.
 The combination of this work and that of \citet{donnan22} therefore suggests that both halo mass itself, and the location of the halo with respect to the cosmic web have an influence on the availability of fresh gas, and therefore on the gas-phase metallicity in the ISM.